web2project/web2project.github.io/_docs/translation-management.md

 * On the right side you should see 2 select boxes, the first for the part of the system you're translating, the second for the language.
 * Choose the part of the system you want to translate and the new language you are translating to.
 * Translate, hit submit.
 That's about it.
-* We'd appreciate if you'd contribute your translation to web2project.
-If you want to do so, create a .zip or a .tar.gz package of the **/path/to/web2project/locales/sr** folder, head over to http://bugs.web2project.net/ create a feature request and attach the package.
+* We'd appreciate if you'd contribute [your translation to web2project](https://github.com/web2project/locales).
+Simply follow [the directions in our README](https://github.com/web2project/locales#contributing) and your contribution will be shared with thousands.
 Thank you! :)

 If you have questions/comments check out [our forums](http://support.web2project.net/).